 Children's and YA librarians will include demonstrations of virtual resources when appropriate when giving tours and orientations to the students.
+They will expand the non-fiction displayed items and link materials to programs.

 Encourage parents to use the school's databases and show them the link as needed.
 As well as demonstrating MLS data bases as needed.